Cjreynol-zz/Lambda-Calculus-Implementation/README.md

 ## Build
 This project has most recently been tested using GHC 8.2.2, and requires an installation of the `parsec` library.
+See the included `.cabal` file for specific version requirements.

-Running `make` in the project directory will build the executable `lambdaCalc`.
+From the root directory, run `cabal build` to install dependencies and build the executable, which will be located in the dist/build/hask-lambda directory.

 ## Run
 Running the lambdaCalc executable will bring up a prompt to enter in a lambda